lcrespom/Modulator/README.md

 	evaluate it for inclusion.
 - **Themes**: feel free to modify the `main.css` file to change the look & feel as much as you like.
 The app is especially in need of a dark theme.
-I will eventually add a theme selector option so the user can swith among a set of available themes.
+I will eventually add a theme selector option so the user can switch among a set of available themes.
 - **Code**: There are plenty of ways to improve and expand this application, just check out the TODO list below.
 The code is in TypeScript, but ES6/ES2015 and